Not only is Mother’s Day around the corner, but it heralds my daughter’s 4th heavenly birthday.

 Supporting your friend on Mother’s Day or their child’s birthday

-– Send a message to gently remind her that she is still very much loved at this difficult time and if she needs anything (company, food, space, an outing) that you are willing to help.
+– Send a message.
+Gently remind her that she is still very much loved at this challenging time and if she needs anything (company, food, space, an outing) that you are willing to help.

-– Visit.
-She may just want to be alone.
-Or she may want company, but just check in first.
+– Visit unexpectedly.
+She may want to be alone.
+Or she may wish company, but check in first.

 – Compare losses or difficulties.
 It serves no-one to diminish their pain to signify the others.

-Dear woman, your arms may be empty but your heart is full; and it is truly a mother’s heart, worthy of honour and celebration- to borrow Angela Miller’s words, you are the mother of all mothers.
+Dear woman, your arms may be empty, but your heart is full; and it is truly a mother’s heart, worthy of honour and celebration.

 Photo credit: Julia Wimmerlin, Unsplash